henry0hai/first-telegram-bot/README.md

 # Telegram System Monitor Bot

 A Telegram bot built with Python that provides system monitoring (CPU, RAM, disk usage), weather updates, and administrative controls.
 It uses the `python-telegram-bot` library, threading with locks for safe multi-user interactions, and scheduled tasks for periodic updates.

+**Noted**: Just added the feature using simple AI model make it more useful.

 ## Project Structure